2010s in music: Alternative rap and industrial hip-hop

 Alternative hip-hop is a hip-hop subgenre that spans a wide range of genres that are not often associated with mainstream hip-hop.
 Artists such as Clipping, Moor Mother, Dälek, Billy Woods, M.I.A., Odd Future, Death Grips, Freddie Gibbs, Danny Brown, BROCKHAMPTON, JPEGMAFIA, Chance the Rapper and Injury Reserve flooded with scene with critically acclaimed releases that are now hailed as modern classics.
 Previous alternative acts such as El-P and Aesop Rock have both rejuvenated their careers throughout the 2010s, with the former releasing three albums with Atlanta rapper Killer Mike under rap group Run the Jewels, and the latter achieving critical acclaim with both 2012's Skelethon and 2016's The Impossible Kid.
 Death Grips' debut studio album, The Money Store, is their first step into the world of experimental hip-hop.
 It's the follow-up to Exmilitary, their debut mixtape.
 The album was published on April 24, 2012, although it was leaked to YouTube on April 14, 2012.
 When The Money Store was first released, it earned a lot of positive press.
 "MC Ride, Andy Morin, and Zach Hill set out to produce an aggressive, stunning, ferocious racket and succeeded in spades," said music journalist Jim Carroll.
-Yeezus is the sixth studio album by American rapper and producer Kanye West.
+Yeezus is the sixth studio album by the American rapper and producer Kanye West.
 It was released on June 18, 2013, through Def Jam Recordings and Roc-A-Fella Records.
 West gathered a number of artists and close collaborators for the production, including Mike Dean, Daft Punk, Noah Goldstein, Arca, Hudson Mohawke, and Travis Scott.
 The album also features guest vocals from Justin Vernon, Chief Keef, Kid Cudi, Assassin, King L, Charlie Wilson, and Frank Ocean.
 It draws from an array of genres, including industrial, acid house, electro, punk, and Chicago drill.
 West's unconventional use of samples is also contained, as on "Blood on the Leaves", which contains a sample from Nina Simone's 1965 rendition of "Strange Fruit".
 Yeezus received widespread acclaim from critics, many of whom named it among West's best work and commended its brash direction, though public response was divided.
 The album was nominated for Best Rap Album at the 2014 Grammy Awards.
 The album debuted at number one on the US Billboard 200, selling 327,000 copies in the first week of release, while also topping the charts in Australia, Canada, Denmark, New Zealand, Russia and the United Kingdom.
 It has since been certified double platinum by the Recording Industry Association of America (RIAA), and was named by several publications as one of the best albums of the 2010s, including Rolling Stone, who later included it at 269 on its 2020 list of the 500 Greatest Albums of All Time.